amazon-connect/amazon-connect-salesforce-cti/classic/05 Appendix A - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

   - onIncoming -- The tasks contact is incoming.

-  - onConnecting -- The taks contact is connecting.
+  - onConnecting -- The task contact is connecting.

   - onConnected -- The task contact is connected.